aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/working-with-symbologies/_index.md

 </table>

 ## Setting Barcode Symbology in Aspose.BarCode
 ***Aspose.BarCode for .NET*** supports nearly all widely used barcode symbologies.
-In general, to generate a barcode image, it is necessary to create an instance of class *BarcodeGenerator* with two main parameters to be initialized: data contents to be encoded in the *CodeText* property and the barcode type in the *EncodeType* property.
-The *EncodeType* property is used to define the symbology of generated barcodes.
-Developers can assign any symbology to the *SymbologyType* property out of the list of predefined barcode types supported by class *BarcodeGenerator*.
-However, not all barcode symbologies enable generating barcodes with barcode text in a required format due to the limitations of a barcode type itself.
+In general, to generate a barcode image, it is necessary to create an instance of class *BarcodeGenerator* with two main parameters to be initialized: data contents to be encoded in the [*CodeText*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodegenerator/properties/codetext) property and the barcode type in the [*BarcodeType*](https://apireference.aspose.com/barcode/net/aspose.barcode.generation/barcodegenerator/properties/barcodetype) property.
+The *BarcodeType* property is used to define the symbology of generated barcodes.
+Developers can assign any symbology to the *BarcodeType* property out of the list of predefined barcode types supported by class *BarcodeGenerator*.
+However, not all barcode symbologies enable barcode generation with barcode text in a required format due to the limitations of a barcode type itself.
 Below, two barcode types, Code39 and QR, are considered as examples to demonstrate how to generate barcodes in ***Aspose.BarCode for .NET***.

 **Code39**
 *Code39* is a barcode symbology with variable length.
 Its specification is limited to 43 characters, including uppercase letters (A-Z), numerical digits, and some special characters (-, ., $, /, +, %, and space).
 Each character is decoded by nine elements: five bars and four spaces.
-This symbology has low data density and does not allow ensuring reading accuracy as it does not require setting a checksum by default.
+This symbology has low data density and does not allow ensuring recognition accuracy as it does not require setting an obligatory checksum by default.

 <p align="center"><image src="Code39Extended.png"></p>